 Foot apparel - Flip flops and slides are permitted.
 It is recommended to wear appropriate shoes for recess and gym class.
+Shoes must have a hard bottom/sole to ensure safety.

 No single dress code can address changing style or fads.
 The building Administrators shall make the final determination whether the student's dress or garments meet the school's requirements.
 School uniforms (i.e. cheerleaders, football, etc.) and "special event" days approved by the Principal are exempt for certain portions of the code.
 Violators of the dress code will be required to change.
 If unable to get appropriate clothing from home, the student will be placed in the in-school suspension room.
 Repeat violators will face more serious consequences.